LC-Linkous/bayesian_optimization_python/README.md

 # bayesian_optimization_python
 Repository for demoing the effect of various surrogate models on Bayesian Optimization accuracy.

 The class format is based off of the [adaptive timestep PSO optimizer](https://github.com/jonathan46000/pso_python) by [jonathan46000](https://github.com/jonathan46000) for data collection baseline.
 This repo does not feature any PSO optimization.
 Instead, the format has been used to retain modularity with other optimizers.

-The surrogate models are designed to interface with the optimizers in the AntennaCAT suite, but have not been exhaustively tested as of June.
-2024 while they are in parallel development.
+The surrogate models are designed to interface with the optimizers in the AntennaCAT suite.
 See [References](#references) for the running list of references as optimizers and surrogate models are added/edited, and features are updated.

 Now featuring AntennaCAT hooks for GUI integration and user input handling.